KIT-IBPT/epics-mrf/docs/using.md

 When loading the database file, the `P` and `R` parameters have to be set to the same values that are specified for the primary database file of the respective device.

+### Optional arguments to IOC shell functions

+In addition to the two mandatory arguments, the IOC shell functions for the devices which are controlled via UDP/IP (`mrfUdpIpEvgDevice` and `mrfUdpIpEvrDevice`) accept two optional arguments.

+The argument order is:

+1. Device identifier (mandatory)
+2. Hostname or IP address (mandatory)
+3. Queue timeout (optional)
+4. Request timeout (optional)

+Both the queue and request timeout are specified in seconds and as a floating point number.

+The queue timeout defines a read or write request (typically caused by a record being processed) can stay in the queue before being sent to the device or timing out.
+Choosing this too short can hurt performance during IOC startup, because it might result in read operations being carried out in serial that would otherwise be parallelized.
+As a rule of thumb, this should be at least 30 seconds.
+The default value is zero, meaning no timeout at all.

+The request timeout defines when a request times out *after* being sent for the first time.
+Within this time frame, the request may be sent multiple times if no reply is received within the expected time.
+The default value (also being used when zero is specified) is 5 seconds.

 Autosave support